jina-ai/docs/README.md

 ## Jina style guide

-All documentation should follow this style guide.
-LINK TO BE ADDED.
+All documentation should follow this [style guide](https://github.com/jina-ai/docs/blob/master/page_templates/style_guide.md).

 ## Technical aspects of the the doc site